dwarvesf/WeAreHiring/additional-info/what-we-stand-for.md

   - team
   - operations
   - hiring
-title: What We Stand For
+title: What we stand for
 date: 2023-12-15
 description: More than telling people how to do things, as a firm, we take responsibility for collaboratively creating the product of innovation with the client.
 We value the long-term partnership, and we brought the economic impact through massive product distribution and brought to the market by the clients.
 authors: